 - Is a vague idea of your savings rate enough?

-Although an exact to two decimal point savings rate is overkill for most purposes, you’ll want to know something more than a vague savings rate – it would do you a world of good to calculate your savings rate within a couple percent.
+Here’s the preview: an exact savings rate is overkill for most purposes, you want something more than a vague savings rate.
+You should calculate your savings rate within a couple percent.

 Savings is Money You Aren’t Spending

-We generally talk about annual savings rate on this site – we have a continuing series where we share our own savings rates over the years.
-That number doesn’t just convey how well we are able to set aside funds (and it doesn’t convey at all how successful we were at growing those funds), but it does tell you something incredibly important – how well we avoided spending.
+We usually talk about annual savings rates on this site.
+That number doesn’t only convey our performance at setting aside funds, but it does tell you something incredibly important – how well we avoided spending.

-You see, when you break it down, once you have an income (gross income), there are only two things you can do with it – spend it or save it.
+When you break it down, once you have paid all your taxes, there are only two things you can do with money – spend it or save it.